Two Places

 on a breast pocket of lottery tickets and cigarettes.

-Another weekend I drive to my house,
+Another weekend I drive across the Bay Bridge,

-pass a coral reef that covers the hills of San Francisco,
+pass a coral reef that covers the hills of San Francisco

 in window panes of white waves,